kbilsted/CodeQualityAndReadability/Articles/Design/RefactoringToMicroServicesFakeMicroServices.md

 ## 5. Conclusions

-By using fake micro service, we can quickly make the platform understand events (or other means of requests).
-This makes it fast to expose infrastructure needed in the microservices we want to write.
-This has several advantages
+By using fake microservices, we can quickly make the platform understand events (or other means of requests).
+This makes it easier and quicker to expose infrastructure needed in the microservices we want to write.
+This has several advantages:

-  * We save time making all infrastructure code services, as this require changing the whole monolith, the database etc.
+  * We save time turning all of the infrastructure code into services, as this requires changing the whole monolith, the database etc.
-  * We do without code duplication.
+  * We do it without code duplication.
   * We can steadily migrate the monolith code to using the fake services.
   * Finally, we can turn the fake service into a real service when all dependencies have been resolved.